Z-Monika/BreakingBadFan-App/README.md

 # Code Academy 2021 - Project 1
 # BreakingBadFan-App

-The main idea of Breaking Bad Fan iOS application is to allow users to explore episodes and characters of the show.
-In the App users can save and revisit their favorite quotes as well as those of other users of the application.
+The main idea of the Breaking Bad Fan iOS application is to allow users to explore episodes and characters of the show.
+In the App, users can save and revisit their favorite quotes of the show's characters as well as those of other users of the application.

-The Breaking Bad Fan Application was developed following the requirements provided by CodeAcademy iOS advanced course.
+The Breaking Bad Fan Application was developed following the requirements provided by CodeAcademy iOS Advanced Course.
 The aim was to demonstrate the skills and principles learned during the first part of the course.
 These, among others, include:

 Standard UIKit Framework Elements
 Creating UI Elements using Xibs and Storyboards